 WelcomeThe Idaho Rural Health Association provides a voice on rural health issues through advocacy, communication and education.
 Individual, organizational and student members receive news bulletins and action alerts of interest to rural health advocates, as well as invitations to policy events and discounts on meeting fees.
 Read more about member benefits and strategic priorities in our membership flyer.

-The Idaho Rural Health Association announces the first in a series of rural health education sessions on issues facing rural Idaho individuals, organizations, professionals and communities.
-Please join us on December 8, 2020 for information, discussion and networking with colleagues from around the state.
+The Idaho Rural Health Association announces the second in a series of rural health education sessions on issues facing rural Idaho individuals, organizations, professionals and communities.
+Please join us at noon (MT) on Jan.
+25 for information, discussion and networking with colleagues from around the state.

 Idaho Official Resources for the Novel Coronavirus (COVID-19)